-In spite of the complex morphologies exhibited by extragalactic radio sources, both types I and II of the Fanaroff and Riley (Fanaroff & Riley 1974) morphological classification of radio-loud AGNs tend to have pairs of jets near the plane of the sky (e.g. Urry & Padovani 1995).
+& Riley 1974) morphological classification of radio-loud AGNs tend to have pairs of jets near the plane of the sky (e.g. Urry & Padovani 1995).
 The FR Is are relatively low-power radio sources with twin jets that are relativistic on parsec scales, but decelerate to sub-relativistic speeds on kpc scales.
-The jets exhibit considerable brightness asymmetry at their base (e.g. Laing et al. 1999), are thought to be transonic (i.e., no strong shocks are observed at their termination points) on kpc scales, and both jets are easily observed on large scales due to the absence of strong Doppler boosting effects (e.g. Worrall et al. 2007).
-Bridle & Perley (1984) also notes that the apparent magnetic field in these FR I jets changes from longitudinal to transverse as the jet propagates.
+The jets exhibit considerable brightness asymmetry at their base (e.g. Parma et al. 1996), are thought to be transonic (i.e., no strong shocks are observed at their termination points) on kpc scales, and are both easily observed on large scales due to the absence of strong Doppler boosting effects (e.g. Worrall et al. 2007).
+Laing (1993) also notes that the magnetic field in such jets changes from longitudinal to transverse as the jet propagates.

 Wide-angle tailed (WAT) radio galaxies, generally classified as FR I sources, are associated with central cluster galaxies (e.g. Owen & Rudnick 1976) and have luminosities at the FR I/FR II break.
-They exhibit one or two well-collimated jets which usually extend for tens of kpc before flaring into characteristic plumes at their termination point, and the jets have polarisation structures that closely resemble those of FR II sources (e.g. O'Donoghue et al. 1993; Hardcastle & Sakelliou 2004).
-Although they form a small minority of the radio source population, the distinctive bending of the tails that gave the class its name has long been of interest (e.g. Eilek et al. 1984).
-Numerous theories including electrodynamic ef-
+They exhibit one or two well-collimated jets which usually extend for tens of kpc before flaring into characteristic plumes at their termination point, and the jets have polarisation structures that closely resemble those of FR II sources (e.g. O'Donoghue et al.